sebinsua/teller-cli/README.md

 The purpose of this command line tool is to provide a human-interface for your bank and not merely to be a one-to-one match with the underlying API.

+**:point_up_2: Heads up!** The interface is in flux while I try to make it human-like without becoming too redundant.

 ## Usage

 `teller show balance current` will show you your current account's balance.